mmm-team/public-writeups/seccon2023/pwn_qmemo/README.md

 mangling.
 It then installs an exit handler (with the necessary function pointer mangling) to call `system(command)` when qemu exits.

-The exploit cause qemu to exit on its own.
+The exploit does not cause qemu to exit on its own.
 Despite searching for a few minutes the author was not able to find a trivial way to cause qemu to exit, even as root (the kernel did not appear to have the sysrq triggers compiled in).
 Instead, we rely on the previous exploit in the "full chain" (the kmemo exploit) to crash the kernel and cause qemu to exit.
 Exiting the root shell spawned by the kmemo exploit is sufficient to kill qemu and spawn a shell from the qemu process.

 This is one of the rare times we have been rewarded for writing a crashy exploit that doesn't clean up properly after itself :-)